HiroIshikawa/object-recognizer/README.md

 Since the code of cascade training itself is not optimzed for multi-core processing, it may not be possible to improve the computation time by adding more cores on the DigitalOcean server.
 Benchmark is for varyfing this assumption.

+Be aware that to train, the size of positive image should be the same for the arguments -w and -h in the whole process of training.
+If you have multiple positive images, you should crop the image in the same ratio of width and height.

 ## Test Cascade

 $ python testCascadeRealTime.py 20 50 1.1 22 800 600
 $ python testCascadeRealTime.py {cascade object width} {cascade object height} {scale factor} {minimum neighbors} {webcam frame width} {webcam frame height}

 ## References: